 Virtually all of you have had an opportunity to work with Amber–her incredible 20-year background in sales, business development, and membership services, as well as her time spent in staffing and recruiting, has allowed ATC to go next-level in terms of developing great programming for our members.
 She spends all day, every day talking with tech and service business leaders, learning what they need in order to grow successful, thriving businesses; she has an incredible passion for the vision and the value proposition of ATC, and what this organization can provide to our members and the greater community as a whole.

 Today, I’m pleased to share that the ATC Board of Directors has named Amber Gunst as the interim CEO of ATC.
-I can’t think of a better person to carry on the vision of the BHAG of 10 companies to $1B revenue and 100 to $100M in 10 years time and all the programming and services in support of that.
+I can’t think of a better person to carry on the vision of the BHAG of 10 companies to $1B valuation and 100 to $100M in 10 years time and all the programming and services in support of that.
 She’s already proven herself to be a great leader within the organization, and I know she will be a thoughtful leader at the top of the organization.

 Please join me in sending congratulations to Amber and supporting her new role as interim CEO of ATC!